alexcarl98/har-transformer/README.md

 pip install ahrs    # no conda package for ahrs
 ```

 ### Download Dataset

 ```sh
 python src/download_dataset.py
 ```

-after running you should have a new raw_data file which would look like this:
+After running you should have a new `raw_data/` file which would look like this:

 ```sh
 root/